rapidsai/ucx-py/README.md

 # Python Bindings for UCX

-# Installing preliminary Conda packages.
+# Installing preliminary Conda packages

 Some preliminary Conda packages can be installed as so.
 Replace `<CUDA version>` with either `9.2` or `10.0`.